FrankM1/qazana/readme.txt

 = Mobile Responsive =
 It's easy to create responsive websites in Qazana.
 You can customize responsive layouts on element to make it looks perfect on all mobile devices, ensuring your site is mobile-ready.

+> <strong>Use Qazana in your premium themes</strong><br>
+> Qazana is an open source page builder.
+You can use it to build any free or premium theme.
+It's easy to ship your designs with Qazana and create new additional modules.

 = Contact =
 For more info, check us out on twitter <a href="https://twitter.com/RadiumThemes">Twitter</a> and view our website <a href="https://radiumthemes.com">RadiumThemes</a>  .